 Barron Industries’ experts utilize SOLIDCast® solidification modeling software to add operational intelligence throughout the manufacturing process.
 Continuous evaluation of tree and gating design, pouring and mold temperature, and part position ensure a high quality casting is produced the first time and every time — eliminating shrinkage or porosity in the casting.
 Rapid prototyping technicians have real-time access to detailed instructions and technical information at every point in the process to assure quality, create accountability, enhance continuous improvement, and provide transparency.

-The quality of Barron Industries’ products and processes is further assured by our current TS 16949:2009 and ISO 9001:2008 certification.
-We are also well on the way to AS-9100 (aerospace standard) and NADCAP certification.
+The quality of Barron Industries’ products and processes is further assured by our recent AS 9100:2009 (aerospace standard) quality certification.
+We also possess TS 16949:2009 and ISO 9001:2008 quality certifications.
 See our certifications.

 Our customers’ investment cast parts are monitored for quality every step of the way—from concept to completion to delivery to your engineering or manufacturing facility.